-What skills and metrics CX teams need in ecommerce: An analysis
+What skills and metrics CX teams need in e-commerce: An analysis

-For years, ecommerce has been heralded as the next big thing in retail.
+For years, e-commerce has been heralded as the next big thing in retail.
 Unfortunately for brands, progress has been steady but not stellar... until last year.

-Last updated October 22, 2021
+Last updated November 9, 2021

 It’s time to move beyond old metrics like CSAT

-Short for customer satisfaction, CSAT scores have been favored by CX leaders for decades as a barometer of how well their teams were doing.
+The first thing we did was to look at the traditional indicator currently favoured by CX teams – CSAT.
+Short for customer satisfaction, CSAT scores have been favoured by CX leaders for decades as a barometer of how well their teams were doing.
 Our data seemed to agree: customers receiving high-quality service were indeed happier.

-Of customer service interactions that had received a 90-percent QA score or higher (a stellar score, by our standards), almost a third still received a bad CSAT rating from the customer.
+But was the reverse true?
+Did unhappy customers actually receive low-quality service?
+Well, not quite.
+In fact, the average QA score on tickets with a negative CSAT rating was still a respectable 82.8%.
+We dug deeper.
+Of customer service interactions that had received a 90% QA score or higher (a stellar score, by our standards), almost a third still received a bad CSAT rating from the customer.

-An easy way to visualize the disconnect
+An easy way to visualise the disconnect

+A customer sends a chat to surface a problem with their order (a bright pink yoga mat was delivered instead of a more mellow navy blue) and offers to keep the pink mat in exchange for a form of compensation (a gift card worth £30).
+The agent follows protocol, offering instead to send the right colour if the customer returns the pink mat through the post.
+Unsatisfied, the customer leaves a negative CSAT rating, and the agent is unfairly punished even though they followed procedure to a tee.
 This is the basis of our first recommendation: Don’t rely solely on traditional metrics like CSAT.
 These metrics can usually show how CX teams are doing in aggregate and directionally, but fall short in giving actionable insights that CX leaders can use to improve processes and performance.

 The low CSAT score from our example might raise a flag that something was wrong, but it might also prompt most teams to start offering expensive appeasements in order to keep customer satisfaction high – which isn’t the most optimal solution.
 Instead, teams should start filtering out these tickets in the QA process, then drill down and conduct root-cause analyses to nip these problems in the bud.

 Track these metrics